 The Retirement Plan Committee acts as Plan Administrator.
-The Committee consists of those individuals who hold the following positions:
+The Committee consists of:

+- County Administrator

+- Sheriff

+- Director of Fiscal and Administrative Services

+- Director of Human Resources

+- County Attorney

-- County Administrator, or his or her designee, as Chairperson; - Sheriff, or his or her designee; - Director of Fiscal and Administrative Services, or his or her designee; - Director of Human Resources, or his or her designee; - County Attorney, or his or her designee who is an attorney; - An Employee Representative of the Sheriff's Office - A County Citizen - A former employee who is receiving retirement benefits or is eligible to receive retirement benefits in the future
+- An Employee Representative of the Sheriff's Office

+- A County Citizen

+- A former employee who is receiving retirement benefits or is eligible to receive retirement benefits in the future..